 LGBTQ+ STORIES

-June is the UK's annual Pride Month, so we're celebrating the Ashmolean's LGBTQ+ connections and Pride stories represented in our collections.
-Also find out about the 'Out in Oxford' Trail.
+To mark Pride Month, we're celebrating the Ashmolean's LGBTQ+ connections and Pride stories represented in our collections.
+You can also discover and download the 'Out in Oxford' Trail.

-The Out in Oxford museums' trail traces the history of the LGBTQ+ community through Oxford University's collections, featuring 25 objects across seven museums in Oxford.
+Most of the objects featured above, and the $50 bill of 'Lesbian Money' highlighted below, are part of the Out in Oxford Museums' trail which traces the history of the LGBTQ+ community through Oxford University's collections, in 25 objects across seven museums in Oxford.

 LGBTQ+ AND PRIDE STORIES